 - Illustrate the data with the real story of what happens with employees.

 Future of work – Ways to deliver better HR data:

 Executives love competitive data but they rarely have it.
 They listen to anything related to competition.
 Compensation data is one area where competitive data can be gleaned relatively easily within the HR community.
 Use it as a first foray to establish your data credibility.
 With my clients, I usually suggest creating salary ranges and establishing compensation guidelines for internal equity.

 Use employee performance and retention data and correlate it with business performance indicators.
-Having the right HRIS is key to collect the right data and analyze it.
+Having the right HRIS is key to collecting the right data and analyzing it.
 This is one area where I see many midsize businesses struggle.
 They simply don’t have a robust HR system and pulling HR data is a project in and of itself.